 Home Content Area

-Thanks to favourable weather conditions, the planting of potatoes with improved resistance to potato late blight took place shortly thereafter, on 24 April.
+Thanks to favourable weather, the planting of potatoes with improved resistance to potato late blight took place shortly thereafter, on 24 April.
 In 2015, the first year of the trial, two different potato lines are being studied, with one line containing one resistance gene and the other containing two.
 In the coming year all eight potato lines are to be tested in the field, with initial results being available at the end of 2016.

 The Agrobox 4000 AP kit has been designed by Agroscope to optimise the in vitro production of potato microtubers.
 This kit can be used for other applications, for instance: large scale multiplication of various plant species or allelopathic tests.
 This documentary video from Agroscope depicts the instruction manual for the Agrobox 4000 AP.